Film City Glasgow | 6 October | 2.30 pm | TICKETS

 Young animator, filmmaker, graphic artist, videographer or just excited to learn about the process of creating animation?
 Stop here.

 Edinburgh based animator Sharon E. Sorensen is coming to WoFF 2018 for a special two-hour workshop, where participants will have the chance to hear about different types of animation and learn about the creative process behind them.
 Followed by an interactive session where small groups will create their own animated projects and make a start in understanding better the techniques.
-This event is part of Anim18: Celebration of British Animation, supported by the BFI, Film Hub Wales and Film Hub Scotland and is in collaboration with Into Film Edinburgh.
+This Screening is supported by Anim18: Celebration of British Animation, Film Hub Wales and Film Hub Scotland, part of the BFI’s Film Audience Network and funded by BFI and Creative Scotland.
+In collaboration with Into Film Edinburgh.

 Book your space now, as spots are limited!